ulster local history trust

 Latest News

 The Trust is delighted to announce that it is now inviting grant applications for local history projects in the nine counties of Ulster.
-The closing date for the next round of applications is 28th February 2021. read more »
+The closing date for the next round of applications is 28th February 2025.
+It may take up to four months from the closing date for a decision …read more »

 Copyright © 2018 Ulster Local History Trustfacebook